Rokhaya Diallo: The Indivisibles

 The Indivisibles campaigns to put a stop to "a partition of French citizenship by physical appearance" or by geographical origin.
-Originally created in secrecy, to "work with institutions such as the French Education Department", the association burst on to the publishing scene in 2009 with a large media exposure program oriented around their newly created "Y'a bon Awards" recognizing the most outrageous racist statements by French public figures.
+Originally created in secrecy, to "work with institutions such as the French Education Department", the association burst on to the publishing scene in 2009 with a large media exposure programme oriented around their newly created "Y'a bon Awards" recognizing the most outrageous racist statements by French public figures.

 Diallo became a radio and television commentator and in 2011 she published Racism: a guide, in the philosopher Vincent Cespedes' collection.
 "France is my country.
 I know Paris better than Senegal.
 But how should she behave in a "structurally racist" environment?
 Mentalities need to change.
 Especially in the media, when their coverage of a news story focuses solely on a defendant's skin color or geographical origin".

 Exposing Islamophobia holds an increasingly important place in her reasoning:

 "We only speak of secular education when the subject is Islam (and not in regard to any other religion), a religion we are led to believe is only practiced in France by sexist and violent fundamentalists of North African origin."